-8. Penguin sci-fi book covers over time
+13. Penguin sci-fi book covers over time

 Arthur Buxton put together the most common colors of Penguin Publishing sci-fi books and arranged them over time.
-It’s interesting to see how iconic Penguin book cover art was evolving over time
+It’s interesting to see how iconic Penguin book cover art was evolving over time.

 Within each bar chart, length corresponds to the time in print and the dive most prominent colors are shown proportionally.

-9. Connected words of 1984
+14. Connected words of 1984

 “Connected” is a work of art by Greg Orrom Swan.
 The Bristol-based artist and designer connected the letters in the first two paragraphs of George Orwell’s 1984.

-The image is a part of the larger art project called “Five Ways to Read 1984″.
+The image is a part of the larger art project called “Five Ways to Read 1984”.

-10. Literary Organism
+15. Literary Organism